sarveshborkar/k8-monolith-microservice/README.md

-# Kubernetes for Monolthic & Microservice architecture
+# Kubernetes for scaling monolithic and microservice based application